kbenson/mysql-message-queue/README.md

    so need not be implemented with speed in mind.
 It is included here as a useful method for testing.
-0. We assume that Perl 5 can stand in for any language of the same class (Python, Ruby, PHP), since the bottlenext should be the DB.
+0. We assume that Perl 5 can stand in for any language of the same class (Python, Ruby, PHP), since the bottlenecks should be the DB.